Yashwanth-Ramamurthi/topological-distances-between-multi-fields-v.1/README.md

 Prof. Hamish Carr and Prof. David Duke, University of Leeds, United Kingdom,

-&nbsp;&nbsp;&nbsp;&nbsp;for providing the software required for computing the Joint Contour Net.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;for providing the software required for computing the Joint Contour Net.
 The current software has been built on top of the software for computing the Joint Contour Net, developed as a part of the project "Multifield Extension of Topological Analysis (META)".

 # Acknowledgements